2018 Retreat schedule

 Our 2017 retreat season is in the history books.
 We had a great time on all of the retreats.
 You can see some photos on the community link on the website, and on our Facebook page (be sure to “like” us).

-In 2018, we will be offering 11 retreats.
+In 2018, we will be offering 11 retreats, with more to come.
 Two will be Winter snowshoe retreats, and the remaining nine will be in the Summer & Fall.
 Of these retreats, eight (one snowshoe and seven Summer/Fall) will be at cabins managed by the Tenth Mountain Division Hut Association and Summit Hut Association.
-One of the Winter retreats and the last two Summer/Fall retreats, we will stay at the YMCA Conference Center in Estes Park, and explore the beauty of Rocky Mountain National Park.
+One of the Winter retreats and two Summer/Fall retreats, we will stay at the YMCA Conference Center in Estes Park, and explore the beauty of Rocky Mountain National Park.

 Here are the dates for the currently scheduled 2018 retreats: